ArkanTsabit123/Daily-Expense-Tracker/docs/README.md

 - View total expenses for any month
 - See category breakdown with percentages
 - Generate pie chart visualization
-- Export comprehensive monthly report
+- Export useful monthly report

 ## Development